alitoast/ExamProject_APP/README.md

 # Exam Project – Advanced and Parallel Programming

-This repository contains my final project for the Advanced and Parallel Programming course.
+This repository contains the final project for the Advanced and Parallel Programming course.
 It consists of two main components:

 ---